 The College Board used to rank SAT questions according to difficulty, but they no longer do this.
 So how did I pick out the hardest questions?
 And what makes some questions harder than others?

-Even though the revised SAT no longer features trick questions, there are still many times when several of the answer choices seem to be valid.
+Even though the digital SAT no longer features trick questions, there are still many times when several of the answer choices seem to be valid.
 Sometimes, this is because questions test several skills at the same time: a punctuation detail combined with your ability to understand the logic of a passage, for instance, or a grammar rule combined with correct idiom usage.
 Other times, this is because questions make you simultaneously focus on a small sentence-level issue and a larger problem involving several paragraphs.

 Spoiler Alert